kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md

 \(1\) No later than March 26, 2009, the foreign air carrier or foreign person notifies its responsible Flight Standards office or Principal Inspector that it intends to comply with this paragraph;

-\(2\) No later than June 24, 2009, the foreign air carrier or foreign person applies for an amendment to its operations specifications in accordance with §129.11 to include a requirement for the airplane models specified in Table 2 of this section to use ground air conditioning systems for actual gate times of more than 30 minutes, when available at the gate and operational, whenever the ambient temperature exceeds 60 degrees Fahrenheit; and
+\(2\) No later than June 24, 2009, the foreign air carrier or foreign person applies for an amendment to its operations specifications in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md#§129.11   Amendment, suspension and termination of operations specifications.|§129.11]] to include a requirement for the airplane models specified in Table 2 of this section to use ground air conditioning systems for actual gate times of more than 30 minutes, when available at the gate and operational, whenever the ambient temperature exceeds 60 degrees Fahrenheit; and

 \(3\) Thereafter, the certificate holder uses ground air conditioning systems as described in paragraph (k)(2) of this section on each airplane subject to the extension.